 - Enter all information as requested including details about your event and items you are requesting for funding.
 Upload room confirmation documentation and all supporting price estimates for each item.

-- Submit your application by your event date’s deadline (see Programming Deadlines on page X).
+- Submit your application by your event date’s deadline.

 A.S. understands that some events last several days.
 For these multi-day events please submit a new funding request for EACH day using the prior steps.
 All documents must have the correct date listed for the event.
 All other rules apply.